Essomia/geojuji/docs/shell.md

 ```

 :warning: Since merging and rebasing with `git` can be difficult, you can use a third-party software like [Diffmerge](https://sourcegear.com/diffmerge/).
 If you use another software, you need to change the configuration in `~/geojuji/shell/git/gitconfig` accordingly.

-## 5. Bonus: CMD

-All the documentation written in his guide is MacOS oriented.

-However if you use Windows, you can find under `~/geojuji/shell/cmd/` folder a really basic configuration for `cmd.exe` to initialize some aliases inspired from linux shell:

--   First, install the `~/geojuji/shell/cmd/aliases.cmd` file under your folders name as `c:\[username]\aliases.cmd`.
--   Then, run the `~/geojuji/shell/cmd/register-aliases.reg` file to register theses aliases.